iRNA-COSI/APAeval/method_workflows/PR_review_guide.md

 ## Check that steps to run methods/pre-processing are wrapped in Dockerfiles

-- Should be uploaded to apaeval team Dockerhub, not on personal accounts (see [method workflow README on Containers][mwf-readme-container])
+- Should be uploaded to [biocontainers][biocontainers], not on personal accounts (see [method workflow README on Containers][mwf-readme-container])